 - with no hope of recovery, and

 The “Living Will” is recognized in all 50 states and is useful for making your wishes clear when you are terminally ill.
-However, it is not a broad health care declaration and should generally be used only in conjunction with the Durable Power of Attorney for Health Care and never as a substitute for it.
+However, it is not a broad health care declaration and should generally be used only in conjunction with the Durable Power of Attorney for Health Care and never as a substitute.

 You can choose not to have your life prolonged, nor do you want life-sustaining treatment to be provided if the agent you named believes the “burdens of the treatment outweigh the expected benefits.”
 This consideration would include the relief of suffering, expenses involved, and your quality of life.